Klisee/GeyserFontFixer/README_ES.md

 ## - Scoreboard rota

-If you have a very long text in the Scoreboard it will be partially broken, and the text will appear incomplete, this is a Bedrock bug and there is no current fix
+If you have very long text in the Scoreboard it will be partially broken, and the text will appear incomplete.
+This can be solved by using Geyser's [GeyserOptionalPack](https://github.com/GeyserMC/GeyserOptionalPack) to bypass the character limit.

 <p align="center">
    <img src="https://github.com/user-attachments/assets/e8f04287-282e-440a-9af7-41016c940b00" width="400"/>